Care Guides > Pets in Care Homes: Can You Take Them?

 1. Can you take pets to a care home?

-4. What happens to pets that you can’t take?
-75 Visiting with pets
+5. What happens to pets that you can’t take?

 Can You Take Pets to a Care Home?

-While some care homes are unable to accept pets for health and safety reasons, many residential care homes across the UK are welcoming of new residents bringing their pets!
+While some care homes are unable to accept pets for health and safety reasons, many across the UK welcome new residents bringing their pets!

-Your pet will either be able to live with you or in the home’s garden (depending on what kind of animal it is).
+Your pet will either be able to live with you in your room, in the home’s garden or somewhere else in the home (depending on what kind of animal it is).

 Finding a Pet-Friendly Care Home